newswangerd/debops-examples/roles/debops.example-role-1/README.md

 Example
 =======

-This role contains an invalid value in meta/main.yml.
+This role_name value `meta/main.yml` contains an invalid character.
 It should not get imported, nor should it get installed.
 The role_name field should only contain [a-zA-Z90-9-_] chars.

 Requirements
 ------------